rune/rune/docs/docs/quick-start.md

 Build a multiplayer game for the [Rune platform](https://www.rune.ai) and its millions of players.
 Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more.

-Create a multiplayer Tic Tac Toe game by running:
+To get started, you only need to run one command:

 ```sh
 npx rune-games-cli@latest create
 ```
+After this, you'll have a multiplayer Tic Tac Toe game running.

 Alternatively, follow the [guide to port your existing game to Rune](./how-it-works/existing-game.md).